Portsmouth Club Profile

 Yeovil Town supporters will be housed in the Milton Road end of the ground, with space allocated for around 2,000 supporters.
 This is a covered seated area situated behind the goal.
 However, you should note that this is not purpose-built seating, but a conversion job from the original terraced end, and so the seating can be a bit cramped, and you may have to be a bit choosy about seats that have poor views.

 There are no matchday surcharges for this game.
 You can pay on the day of the match at no extra charge.
-For our last visit you had to visit the Frogmore Road Ticket Office which is situated in entirely the opposite side of the ground, but for this match Portsmouth have indicated they have put a ticket booth for away supporters on the north-east corner of the ground - that's the furthest corner from the Frogmore Road side that gives the ground its distinctive facade.
+For our first visit you had to visit the Frogmore Road Ticket Office which is situated in entirely the opposite side of the ground, but for our second visit Portsmouth provided a ticket booth for away supporters on the north-east corner of the ground - that's the furthest corner from the Frogmore Road side that gives the ground its distinctive facade.
 That booth is cash only.
 The Milton Road turnstiles are unmanned, with entrance via the barcode on your ticket, so keep your ticket in good condition for easy admission.